mhel14/books-directory/README.md

 # books-directory
-Book library built in ReactJS, Apollo, GraphQL, MongoDB, Mongoose and NodeJS Stack
+Book library built in ReactJS, Apollo, GraphQL, NodeJS, Mongoose and a Database-as-a-Service for MongoDB(mLab).